 What are the language proficiency exam score requirements?

 TOEFL: The minimum acceptable score on the paper-based TOEFL is 570, and the internet-based test, 88

 IELTS: The minimum acceptable score is 7.0

 Can the language proficiency requirement be waived?

-Applicants are exempt from this requirement if they have earned a degree from an institution in a where English is the primary (official) language of instruction.
+Applicants are exempt from this requirement if they have earned a degree from an institution within a country where English is the primary (official) language.
 The waiver is granted automatically through the application based on the institution input.

 In addition, applicants who would normally be required to submit TOEFL or IELTS scores, but who have been working for at least the prior three years in the US or another country in which English is the official language, can petition to have that requirement waived.

 How do I verify that my TOEFL waiver was applied?

 The Application Checklist on the application status page will display a status of “waived.”

 Do I need to mail in original transcripts?